 Is Oogie Boogie Bash Worth It?

-Second, that value is all a matter of perspective.
+Value is all a matter of perspective.
 If you have financial means and won’t feel the sting of the ticket cost, or just really love Halloween and want to splurge on Oogie Boogie Bash, go for it.
-We’ve had a blast at Disneyland’s previous Halloween Parties, and have never regretted attending.
-If the event is not a splurge for you, it’s unlikely that you’ll regret it.
+If the party is not a splurge for you, it’s unlikely that you’ll regret it.

-In terms of Oogie Boogie Bash itself, there are two flagship pieces of entertainment, atmospheric enhancements to Disney California Adventure, characters, and a few minor entertainment offerings.
-You’re probably looking at around 3-4 hours of Halloween-centric entertainment that’s unique to this event.
+In terms of Oogie Boogie Bash itself, there’s plenty of entertainment, atmospheric enhancements to Disney California Adventure, characters, and a few minor entertainment offerings.
+You’re probably looking at around 3-4 hours of Halloween-centric offerings that are unique to this event.

 Additionally, there are the core attraction offerings of Disney California Adventure that you can experience before Oogie Boogie Bash begins.
-If you want to break it down, we’d assign the following values to each component of the event: $25 for World of Color – Villainous, $25 for Frightfully Fun Parade, $25 for other entertainment and ambiance, and another $25-50 (depending upon the night you attend) for early access to DCA.
+If you want to break it down, we’d assign the following values to each component of the event: $25 for the Treat Trails and character meet & greets, $25 for Frightfully Fun Parade, $25 for ambiance, and another $25-50 (depending upon the night you attend) for early access to DCA.
 That’s assuming you can do around 6-8 attractions in those 3 hours–or about $5-8 per ride.

-As a total sucker for World of Color and Halloween parades, I can justify at least some of those costs.
+As a total sucker for Halloween, I can justify at least some of those costs.
 You might ascribe different values to each component of the event, or elect not to break the cost down on a ‘per unit’ basis.
-(As Annual Passholders, the early entry component has a value of $0, but the value of ambiance is higher.)

 There are a lot of other scenarios where the Halloween Party might be appealing.
-I already mentioned the locals from Los Angeles and Orange County who do not have Annual Passes.
+I already mentioned the locals from Los Angeles and Orange County.
 Oogie Boogie makes complete sense for this demographic, especially those who love Halloween.
 It’s a great way to experience a mix of special and regular offerings in DCA without buying a 1-day ticket.

 Beyond that, tourists who only have a single day to spend at Disneyland Resort get a lot accomplished during the 8 hours that the Oogie Boogie Bash ticket provides access to Disney California Adventure.
 You won’t be able to do everything, but those 8 hours are going to have lower than normal crowds, allowing you to accomplish more attractions (if that’s your priority) than you could do in a normal full day in the parks.
 Plus, this is cheaper than a 1-day ticket.